#StayHome but Stay

 2 minute read

 At Hyundai, we think mobility is a basic human right.
-So, we've developed a series of innovative solutions to help get more people where they want to go in an easier and more efficient way.
-The "wearable robots" that help individuals who suffer from paralysis to walk again is one of our exciting technologies that could bridge the mobility gap.
+So, we've developed a series of innovative solutions to help get more people where they want to go more easily and efficiently.
+The "wearable robots" that help individuals who suffer from paralysis to walking again is one of our exciting technologies that could bridge the mobility gap.

-And movement has never been so important.
-Exercise is not just about getting a perfect six pack.
+And the movement has never been so important.
+Exercise is not just about getting a perfect six-pack.
 It is proven to keep our immune system strong, less susceptible to infections and better able to recover from illness.
 And in these challenging times, it’s also a valuable form of therapy.
 Moving the body helps us work out frustration and anxiety.
 And on a scientific level, moving your body is also about increasing happiness.
 Exercising has been proven to stimulate the production of endorphins - our ‘happy hormones’ in the brain, acting as mood elevators and natural painkillers.
 So, what can you do to keep yourself moving while staying at home?
-Here's some tips on how to work out safely at home during the pandemic.
+Here are some tips on how to work out safely at home during a pandemic.

 Get Started With What You Have Now